 The Book Inspirations Behind the Armand/Daniel Vampiric Pairing in INTERVIEW WITH THE VAMPIRE (And What ‘Devil’s Minion’ Really Means)

-The finale of Interview with the Vampire season two had quite the twist, as a flash forward showed the audience that the Vampire Armand (Assad Zaman) had turned the reporter Daniel Molloy (Eric Bogosian) into a vampire, some time before or after published his interviews with Louis and Armand as a book.
-We don’t know exactly how and when this happened.
-It seems to be an act committed more out of spite towards Daniel than love.
+The finale of Interview with the Vampire season two had quite the twist, one that continues to be critical as the series continues on in The Vampire Lestat.
+A flash forward showed the audience that the Vampire Armand (Assad Zaman) had turned the reporter Daniel Molloy (Eric Bogosian) into a vampire, some time before or after published his interviews with Louis and Armand as a book.
+We still don’t know exactly how and when this happened… Or the full motivations behind it.
+It was implied to be an act committed more out of spite towards Daniel than out of love, but that’s not entirely certain at this point either.
 However, Armand making Daniel a vampire on Interview with the Vampire does have its origins in Anne Rice’s Vampire Chronicles series of novels.

 Daniel Molloy (Eric Bogosian) and Arman (Assad Zaman) in Interview with the Vampire season two.